nvardi24/FootballPlayersPricePrediction/README.md

 Concat all information to one database

 # Data Cleaning
-Exploring & improving the data
+Exploring & improving the data, format normalization, duplicates & nulls handling
-Format normalization
-Duplicates & nulls handling

 # Visualisation
-Explaining the data through graphs
-Build scatterplots that shows the prediction
+Explaining the data through graphs and creating scatterplots that shows the prediction
 # Machine Learning
 Predict the market value in euros of FIFA football playets according to their stats.
  Used regression models such as Linear Regression, Polynomial Regression.